Gentle Professional Cleaning

 In order to maintain your overall good health it is important to have good oral health habits.
 These habits should include a regular visit to your dentist.
 Regular everyday cleaning does protect your teeth from developing plaque and also fights bacteria that can cause bad breath.
-Yet, having your teeth professionally cleaned at the dentist office is a simple and safe process that can help you prevent the development of oral health issues while maintaining a bright smile.Read more about What to Expect from a Professional Teeth Cleaning
+Yet, having your teeth professionally cleaned at the dentist office is a simple and safe process that can help you prevent the development of oral health issues while maintaining a bright smile.Read more about Gentle Professional Cleaning

 Nitrous oxide is a safe and effective sedative agent that is mixed with oxygen and inhaled through a small mask that fits over your nose.
 This helps you relax during your treatment.